 Voucher specimens provide a permanent record of the NEON naming convention, use of authorities, validation, and a means to track taxonomic naming conventions through time.
 Specimens are collected and stored in reference herbaria at Domain Support Facilities and for the ecological community at an external archive facility.
 Vouchers to be housed at the Domain Support Facility should be dried, pressed, mounted, and labeled.
-Vouchers to be sent to an archive facility are collected according to a specific design and resulting lists that specify specific species annually.
-These vouchers must meet herbaria standards, and should be dried, pressed, and shipped.
-A subset of vouchers for the external archive - that are included in the targeted voucher collection lists - provide a reference specimen for the genetic foliar tissue collections.
+Vouchers destined for the NEON Bioarchive must meet herbaria standards and should be dried, pressed, labeled, and shipped.
+A subset of vouchers for the external archive provide a reference specimen for the genetic foliar tissue collections.

 Archival genetic foliar tissue is collected from the three 'Phase I' species selected for phenology observation at each site.
 This means archive tissue is collected from the dominant species in the vicinity of the tower (see TOS Protocol and Procedure: Plant Phenology (RD[08]).
 Archived material, consisting of 30 samples per bout (10 replicates each from the three Phase I Phenology species) is sampled from both the primary Phenology Plot and a subset of Distributed Base Plots.
 Samples are dried with desiccant, stored at room temperature, and sent to a contracted archive facility.
-A voucher must be created from one individual of each species from which genetic foliar tissue is collected.
+A voucher must be created from one individual of each species from which genetic foliar tissue is collected and stored at the external archive facility.